-PLEASE NOTE: FMPP does not require Congressional letters of support and such letters do not carry any weight during the evaluation process.
+PLEASE NOTE: LFPP does not require Congressional letters of support and such letters do not carry any weight during the evaluation process.

-4.2.5 EVIDENCE OF CRITICAL INFRASTRUCTURE
+5.2.8 EVIDENCE OF CRITICAL INFRASTRUCTURE

 Required if critical resources and/or infrastructure are necessary for the completion of the proposed project.
-Applicants are required to submit evidence (in MSWord or PDFs) that critical resources and infrastructure upon which the initiation and completion of a project will depend are in place, meaning in working condition or usable, at the time of proposal submission.
+Applicants are required to submit evidence (in MS Word or PDF) that critical resources and infrastructure necessary to support the initiation and completion of a project are in place.
 Land, structures, and other critical resources must be in place and in working condition at the time of application submission.
 The letter must indicate the critical resources that are necessary for initiation and completion of the project and certify that they are in place and committed prior to the start date of the project.